kohies/int-arch-tutorials/lesson2-datamodels.didact.md

 It becomes even more obvious in line 31 of the [controller](didact://?commandId=vscode.open&projectFilePath=lesson2-datamodels/high-performance/modules/core/server/controllers/salesman.controller.ts):
 ``logger.info(`Retrieved salesman ${salesman['_id']} from database.`);``
 The Typescript compiler won't even let us use the *dot property accessor* `salesman._id` because it does not know wether salesman has this property.
-Instead we are forced to use the *square bracket property accessor* `salesman['_id']`, because the existance of the property can only be determined at runtime.
+Instead we are forced to use the *square bracket property accessor* `salesman['_id']`, because the existence of the property can only be determined at runtime.
 Imagine having to refactor a property name in a codebase like this.

 When saving new salesmen to the database we want to be able to use a constructor to create an object, which can then be sent to the database, instead of waiting for the database validation to tell us if the user input is well shaped.